osamuaoki/bss/examples/README.md

 following situation.

 Let's consider data files and configuration in the home directory.
-Migrating them to btrfs is trivial and allow us to make casual snapshots.
+Migrating them to btrfs is trivial and allows us to make casual snapshots.
 We can easily accumulate too many snapshots.
 Pruning old snapshots is tedious task.
 Also snapshots only help easy roll back of overwritten and erased data but don't protect us from disk failure.
 For recovering from disk failure, we need to